 Research from 2025 predicts that average salaries for quantum physicists will range from $95,000 to $180,000, impacted by specialization and institution.
 This role requires advanced theoretical and empirical knowledge to explore quantum mechanics.
 Currently, there are between 8,000 and 10,000 quantum physicists globally, making it one of the most diverse fields in quantum careers.

 Employment opportunities include universities, national laboratories, as CERN and Fermilab, research institutes, and private corporation R&D divisions, all aiming to advance fundamental and practical quantum science.
+You can learn more about What does a Quantum Physicist do, here.

 A Quantum Physicist studies quantum phenomena like superposition and entanglement at atomic levels.
 They also conduct experiments, develop theories, and explore fundamental quantum mechanics for computing and sensing applications.